 Well, try lugging that stuff out to a location.
 It’s certainly possible and I’ve done it.
 Now you have a new set of issues and hazards.

 First, there’s your power source.
 Most studio strobes want AC power.
 You can get a big battery or even a generator.
 Maybe you run a long extension cord.

-Next, you may have to deal with weather.
-Wind seems to be attracted to large light modifiers.
-Even better, imagine that it's raining.
-You can shoot some beautiful photos in the rain, as long as you don't get electrocuted because water and AC power are not good bedfellows.
+Next, you may have to deal with the weather.
+The wind seems to be attracted to large light modifiers.
+Even better, imagine that it’s raining.
+You can shoot some beautiful photos in the rain, as long as you don’t get electrocuted because water and AC power are not good bedfellows.